machanism-org/machai/gw-maven-plugin/src/site/markdown/index.md

 **VERY IMPORTANT NOTE:**
 Ghostwriter works with **all types of project files—including source code, documentation, project site content, and other relevant files**.
 Ensure that your content generation and documentation efforts consider the full range of file types present in the project.

+**GW Maven Plugin is the primary adapter for the [Ghostwriter application](https://machai.machanism.org/ghostwriter/index.html).**
+It serves as the main integration point, enabling Ghostwriter’s features and automation within Maven-based projects.

 # Header
    - **Project Title:**
      - Automatically extract the project title from `pom.xml`.